- Africa for AFS Afriholics!

 - Follow the link below to create a conversion cheat sheet

 Gratuities – It’s protocol to tip our local guides, assistants, porters, drivers and ground staff.
-Guidelines have increased globally, but $15 per day should cover all for the trip.
-Bring a total of $85 total in $5, 10, and $20’s.
+Guidelines have increased globally, but $15 to $20 per day should cover most trips abroad.
 Also keep a stash of US $1 bills for porters, restaurants and such.
 Please understand this is only the suggested minimum.

 Get Smart: Avoiding Hackers on Vacation.
 Thieves not only want your money but also your data.
 Change passwords often.
 Check device security settings before you leave for your trip.
 Back up, update, and encrypt your devices and data using a virtual VPN.